The Wash Sale Rule for Deferring Capital Losses

 The Wash Sale Rule Defined

-- Buying or otherwise acquiring substantially identical stock or securities
+- Buying substantially identical stock or securities

 The time period is not confined to the calendar year.
 You can't sell on December 15 and expect that the wash sale period will terminate in 16 days when a new year begins.